The Gig Economy is the Future: What to Do About it

 It’s not uncommon to encounter a gig worker that utilizes multiple gig economy platforms.

-For some, that might look like picking up bartending shifts during the week through shiftNOW, driving Lyft on the weekend, and dogsitting through Rover whenever their schedule allows.
+For some, that might look like picking up bartending shifts during the week through shiftNOW.
+It could also look like driving Lyft on the weekend or dog-sitting through Rover whenever their schedule allows.

 Gig economy platforms enable users to test their hand at a multitude of opportunities and determine which type of work they like best.
 Not to mention, it’s a great way to showcase your skills and find temporary work that can turn into full-time or recurring employment.